-The Rural Payments Agency (RPA) has announced that over 51,000 farmers in England received their 2016 Basic Payment Scheme (BPS) money over the first two days of the payment window.
+The Rural Payments Agency (RPA) has announced that over 54,000 farmers in England received their 2017 Basic Payment Scheme (BPS) money over the first four days of the payment window.

-The payments made between 1-2 December to some 59% of eligible claimants, worth £660 million, include a range of 2016 BPS claim types and sizes, including those inspected and farmers with common land.
+Payments between 1 - 6 December were made to over 63% of eligible claimants, and worth more than £850 million in total.
+These include a range of 2017 BPS claim types and sizes, as well as those inspected and farmers with common land.

 BPS payments are made direct to bank accounts via BACS transfer so farmers should make sure RPA has the most up-to-date account details.
-Details can be changed on the Rural Payments service.
 Once a payment has been made a remittance advice is sent in the post, confirming the amount paid.
+Claim statements will also be sent, explaining how payments have been worked out.

 Farmers are urged to be vigilant against fraud.
 Remember: